Sunday, February 24, 2019

 Grand Parade at Ongpin St. in Binondo

-Centuries have passed, they have endured the challenges of wars and conflicts in their little community we call Chinatown in Binondo as well as communities established in other places in the Philippine archipelago.
-But today their businesses thrive in Binondo and they have conquered almost all commerce and industries becoming business leaders.
+Centuries has passed.
+They have endured wars and conflicts in their little community, Chinatown in Binondo, and communities established in other places in the Philippine archipelago.
+But today, their businesses thrive in Binondo and have conquered almost all commerce and industries, becoming business leaders.

 Fruits and lucky charms